MaheshKhatri1960/Microsoft_Udacity_Capstone_Project/README.md

 The various AutoML settings mentioned above can be experimented with to further improve the performance.
 Also, as mentioned in the project improvements section below, <b>'Random Forest'</b> algorithms can be studied further to improve the performance.

-<b> Performance Difference between AutoML's 1st model - <b>VotingEnsemble</b> and the remaining models.
+Performance Difference between AutoML's 1st model - <b>VotingEnsemble</b> and the other top models.

 Please look at the performance returned by the top 3 AutoML models below :